britram/pins/draft-trammell-inip-pins.md

-When an Authority makes changes to an Association, every query for a given Subject returns either the new valid result or a previously valid result, with known and predictable bounds on "how previously".
+When an Authority makes changes to an Association, every query for a given Subject returns either the new valid result or a previously valid result, with known and/or predictable bounds on "how previously".
 Given that additions of, changes to, and deletions of associations may have different operational causes, different bounds may apply to different operations.